ULStats/MA4128Assessment-2018/MikieLyons-DeepLearning.md

 In deep learning, each level learns to transform its input data into a slightly more abstract and composite representation.
 In an image recognition application, the raw input may be a matrix of pixels; the first representational layer may abstract the pixels and encode edges; the second layer may compose and encode arrangements of edges; the third layer may encode a nose and eyes; and the fourth layer may recognize that the image contains a face.
 Importantly, a deep learning process can learn which features to optimally place in which level on its own.

 The "deep" in "deep learning" refers to the number of layers through which the data is transformed.
 More precisely, deep learning systems have a substantial credit assignment path (CAP) depth.
 The CAP is the chain of transformations from input to output.
 CAPs describe potentially causal connections between input and output.
-For a feedforward neural network, the depth of the CAPs is that of the network and is the number of hidden layers plus one (as the output layer is also parameterized)....
+For a feedforward neural network, the depth of the CAPs is that of the network and is the number of hidden layers plus one (as the output layer is also parameterized).

 ## References